kubernetes/community/contributors/devel/conformance-tests.md

   non-optional features or APIs.
 The list of requirements will be refined over time to the point where it as concrete and complete as possible.
-- There are currently conformance tests that violate some of the requirements (ie: require privileged access), we will be categorizing these tests and deciding what to do once we have a better understanding of the situation
+- There are currently conformance tests that violate some of the requirements (e.g., require privileged access), we will be categorizing these tests and deciding what to do once we have a better understanding of the situation
 - Once we resolve the above issues, we plan on identifying the appropriate areas to relax requirements to allow for the concept of conformance Profiles that